OSC/ondemand/CONTRIBUTING.md

 ### CSS Style

-* Applicable SASS patterns.
-This means having variables in `_variables.scss` and any other pattern(s) SASS development has.
+* Applicable SCSS conventions like hyphenated variables and those variables are in the `_variables.scss` file.
 * class names use hyphens, `-` for word seperators.
 If for no other reason than to follow bootstrap which we use quite extensively.
 * classes should mostly use relative sizes (`em` and `rem`), rarely pixel values (`px`).